Alvary Gascoigne: Personal life

 Later in the same year of his divorce, he remarried to Lorna Priscilla Leatham.
-On the death of his father in 1937, he inherited Lotherton Hall, the family home, which was purchased by his grandfather in the 1820's.
+On the death of his father in 1937, he inherited Lotherton Hall, the family home, which was purchased by his grandfather in the 1820s.
 Sir Alvary lived in retirement at Lotherton Hall.
 In 1968, he presented the Hall and grounds to Leeds City Council.
 Sir Alvary in 1968 also donated a collection of over 3000 books, pamphlets and periodicals, mainly relating to military and naval history, to Leeds Central Library in memory of his father Colonel F.R.T.
 Gascoigne.

 He died on 18 April 1970 at age 76; and the London Gazette published a notice of Sir Alvary's death.